 Membership starts in January and ends in December.
 It is free for the current IRTS members—use the same email address as with IRTS—otherwise it costs €30.

-The IRTS has plenty of study material:
+The IRTS has further resources:

 While Morse Code is not needed for a CEPT Class 2 licence (see FAQ below) if you would like to get Class 1 you need to pass the Morse test.
 Take that test before the HAREC exam to avoid having to change your call signs later.

-Why are we doing this?
+Why are you doing this?

 The course is free for all NSWLC members.
 We are unpaid volunteers, the Club aims to be non-profit, and we get no income from it.
 Membership of the NSWLC is free to the current IRTS members—please join the IRTS as an SWL member if you are new.
-If you cannot join the IRTS the membership of NSWLC costs €30 for each calendar year.
+If you cannot join the IRTS, the membership of NSWLC costs €30 for each calendar year, making a total of €60 for the duration of the course.
 Membership starts in January and ends in December and it does not renew automatically.
 Later, you will have to pay for the HAREC exam and for the licence to the respective bodies.
+We strongly recommend that you join the IRTS not only to avoid paying our fees, but, above all, to support our national radio society, and to avail of the many services that the IRTS offer, like the QSL bureau.

-How many people have we helped?
+How many people have you helped?

 Can I watch course videos on-demand?